capcodigital/team-course/documentation/java/MongoDB.md

 ## Task

 * Firstly, setup a local MongoDB and confirm that you can connect to it.
 You can either do a local installation or use a docker container running MongoDB.
-You can use a tool such as Studio 3T to practice inserting and deleting rows and running some basic operations on the database.
+You can use a tool such as Robo 3T to practice inserting and deleting rows and running some basic operations on the database.
 * Secondly, create a connection to this database in your java application.
 Consider where the connection details to this database should be held (in code or a configuration file).
 Write a simple method which should be run when you boot up